Raynos/mercury/docs/faq.md

   get frustrated with passing around keys & paths to the correct thing in your data structure.

-Let's say you have a calendar of events where each day can have multiple events.
+Let's say you have a calendar of meetings where each day can have multiple meetings.

 Let's take a look at what the state might look like for it